log4j - Overview

 It uses multiple levels, namely ALL, TRACE, DEBUG, INFO, WARN, ERROR and FATAL.

 The format of the log output can be easily changed by extending the Layout class.

 The target of the log output as well as the writing strategy can be altered by implementations of the Appender interface.

-log4j is fail-stop.
-However, altough it certainly strives to ensure delivery, log4j does not guarantee that each log statement will be delivered to its destination.
+It is fail-stop.
+However, although it certainly strives to ensure delivery, log4j does not guarantee that each log statement will be delivered to its destination.

 Logging does have its drawbacks also.
 It can slow down an application.
 If too verbose, it can cause scrolling blindness.
 To alleviate these concerns, log4j is designed to be reliable, fast and extensible.

 Since logging is rarely the main focus of an application, the log4j API strives to be simple to understand and to use.